Criticism of McDonald's

-American restaurant chain McDonald's has been criticised for numerous aspects of its business, including the health effects of its products, its treatment of employees, the environmental impact of its operations, and other business practices.
+The American restaurant chain McDonald's has been criticised for numerous aspects of its business, including the health effects of its products, its treatment of employees, the environmental impact of its operations, and other business practices.

-Overview

-Criticism of food
+Food

 In the late 1980s, Phil Sokolof, a millionaire businessman who had suffered a heart attack at the age of 43, took out full-page newspaper ads in New York, Chicago, and other large cities accusing McDonald's menu of being a threat to American health, and asking them to stop using beef tallow to cook their french fries.

 In 1990, activists from a small group known as London Greenpeace (no connection to the international group Greenpeace) distributed leaflets entitled What's wrong with McDonald's?, criticizing its environmental, health, and labor record.
 The corporation wrote to the group demanding they desist and apologize, and, when two of the activists refused to back down, sued them for libel leading to the "McLibel case", one of the longest cases in English civil law.
 A documentary film of the McLibel Trial has been shown in several countries.

 In 2001, Eric Schlosser's book Fast Food Nation included criticism of the business practices of McDonald's.
 Among the critiques were allegations that McDonald's (along with other companies within the fast food industry) uses its political influence to increase its profits at the expense of people's health and the social conditions of its workers.
 The book also brought into question McDonald's advertisement techniques in which it targets children.
 While the book did mention other fast-food chains, it focused primarily on McDonald's.

 In 2002, vegetarian groups, largely Hindu and Buddhist, successfully sued McDonald's for misrepresenting its French fries as vegetarian, when they contained beef broth.
-In the same year, Spanish band Ska-P released a song titled "McDollar" in their album ¡¡Que Corra La Voz‼ criticizing McDonald's.
+In the same year, Spanish band Ska-P released a song titled "McDollar" in their album ¡¡Que Corra La Voz!! criticizing McDonald's.

 Morgan Spurlock's 2004 documentary film Super Size Me claimed that McDonald's food was contributing to the increase of obesity in society and that the company was failing to provide nutritional information about its food for its customers.
 Six weeks after the film premiered, McDonald's announced that it was eliminating the super size option, and was creating the adult Happy Meal.
-A counter-documentary called Fat Head puroported to point out inconsistencies in Super Size Me.
+A counter-documentary called Fat Head purported to point out inconsistencies in Super Size Me.